 Introduction

 Model Context Protocol (MCP) standardizes model-to-capability access , .
 Agent2Agent (A2A) standardizes peer-agent collaboration with task lifecycle semantics , .
 Agent Communication Protocol (ACP) introduced a REST-oriented agent interoperability model with async-first behavior, discovery, and multimodal messaging , .
+Three protocols, three fundamentally incompatible assumptions about how autonomous systems should negotiate with each other.

 ACP is historically important in this comparison and still useful for architecture reasoning.
 It is also in transition.
 As of May 2026, ACP maintainers publicly described merger work into A2A under Linux Foundation collaboration, with migration guidance for existing ACP adopters , .